arthianeel/AVANT_TAKE_HOME/README.md

 - **Multiple-spot type Support**: Can add more spot types, e.g: EV, Handicapped
 - **Persistence layer**: Store lot state in a database for durability.
 - **REST API**: Expose parking operations as endpoints for integration with frontends.
 - **Graceful Error Handling**: For the `remove()` operation, we can return a custom exception instead of returning `false`.
-For `park()` , if no spot is found, we can return a custom exception with status code and detailed error message isntead of a `RuntimeException`
+For `park()` , if no spot is found, we can return a custom exception with status code and detailed error message instead of a `RuntimeException`
 ---

 ## Project Structure